Golden Retriever Lines Receive the Following Testing

 IC Locus (Improper Coat/Furnishings)

-ALL Double Doodle (combination of a generation of Golden Retriever, Labrador Retriever and Poodle)
+ALL Double Doodle lines (combination of testing for all three breeds.
+Golden Retriever, Labrador Retriever and Poodle)

 OFA Hips/ Elbows - http://www.ofa.org/hd_grades.html